Facebook Pixel DSP

 Marie Ann Gonzaléz Laboy, Volunteer Program and Administrative Support Coordinator

-The experience working with various communities and outreach activities provided an opportunity for the development of community tools, guides and manuals that promote and support the active participation of the communities in all matters that concern them.
-She has developed and has participated in different types of outreach efforts with communities, organizations, and municipalities to promote applications for the WCRP program, in an effort to involve communities and all sectors to position Puerto Rico in a better place to face disasters and any other events.
+The experience working with various communities and outreach activities provided an opportunity for the development of community tools, guides, and manuals that promote and support the active participation of the communities in all matters that concern them.
+She has developed and participated in different types of outreach efforts with communities, organizations, and municipalities to promote applications for the WCRP program in an effort to involve communities and all sectors to position Puerto Rico in a better place to face disasters and any other events.

 Marisa Rivera, Data Analyst